 Undergraduate and graduate computing programs at Grand Valley State University are offered by the School of Computing and Information Systems.
-Computing programs prepare students for a rewarding career that is in high-demand.
+Computing programs prepare IT professionals for a rewarding career that is in high-demand.

 Two key elements in computer education are a theoretical foundation and practical experience.
 Computer science majors prepare to design and implement software, discover new uses of computing, and to solve computing problems.

 Theoretical and practical aspects of computing are emphasized.
 Operating systems, software engineering, data communications, programming languages and their implementation, and the analysis of algorithms are among the topics covered.
 Cognate courses emphasize communication and analytical reasoning.